 How to Get Rid of Lice Fast

 Your child came home with head lice and you want it gone yesterday.
-Here’s how you can get rid of lice fast:
+Here’s how to get rid of lice super fast:

 I get it.
 Let’s get started.

 You want to get right to killing head lice, but first it’s important to contain the problem.
 One head lice patient is easier to cure than two or three.

 There’s no need to disinfect the whole house.
 Contrary to popular myth, head lice don’t jump or fly, so only those items that have had direct contact with the infested head are at risk of harboring lice.
 Additionally:

 - Head lice only live on humans, so your pets are safe (an innocent).

 - Head lice can only survive off a host for up to 48 hours, so only recently used items are a concern.